 The software variable Test-With/Test Without Load must be set to the With Load value.
-This operation causes a brief power interruption while switching to Source 2.
+This operation may cause a brief power interruption while switching to Source 2, depending upon the transition type chosen.

 - 1. Activate the switch panel by turning the key switch on the front panel to PROGRAM. - 2.
-Start the genset by pressing and holding the Test button on the front panel for 2 seconds (Figure 3-1). - 3.
-After the Engine Start time delay, and Source 2 output is acceptable, the brief Normal to Emergency time delay begins.
-The Source 2 Available lamp is lit and the linear actuator energizes and drives the transfer switch contact mechanism to neutral or Source 2.
+Start the genset by pressing and holding the Test button on the front panel for 2 seconds (Figure 4-1). - 3.
+After the Engine Start time delay (TDES-A), and Source 2 output is acceptable, the brief Normal to Emergency time delay (TDNE) begins.
+The Source 2 Available lamp is lit and the linear actuator energizes and drives the transfer switch contact mechanism to neutral or Source 2